woxihuanjia/check_ms_win_network_connections/readme.md

 ### Status

 Poduction ready.
-Please visit http://outsideit.net/check_ms_netstat for more information.
+Please visit http://outsideit.net/check-ms-netstat for more information.

 ### How To

-Please visit http://outsideit.net/check_ms_netstat for more information on how to use this plugin.
+Please visit http://outsideit.net/check-ms-netstat for more information on how to use this plugin.

 ### Help

-If you happen to find a bug, please create an issue on GitHub.
-Please include console's output and reproduction step in your bug report.
+In case you find a bug or have a feature request, please make an issue on GitHub.

 ### On Nagios Exchange

 http://exchange.nagios.org/directory/Plugins/Operating-Systems/Windows-NRPE/Check-MS-Netstat-Connections/details

-### History

-Please visit http://outsideit.net/check_ms_netstat to see the history of this plugin.

 ### Copyright